5 Reasons To Declutter NOW

 Distraction can be debilitating

-What you probably are not aware of is your clutter doing a very similar thing.
+What you are probably not aware of is your clutter doing a very similar thing.
 In a Princeton study, scientific evidence was found that clutter or “multiple stimuli present in a visual field at the same time” competes for your brain’s resources, limits processing power, and prevents focus.

 We live in a day and age where there are sights, sounds, textures, and even smells competing for our attention.
 Creating a home environment that doesn’t add to the madness and multitasking is important to enjoy your space and be productive in the things you care about.